 Dog allergies, dog rashes, dog itchy skin, dog hot spots, dog hair loss, chronic dermatitis are all signs of failing dog health.
 Any dog who has symptoms like these, is not a healthy dog.
 Our dogs are having more and more allergic reactions than ever before.
-Canine allergies are getting worse, not better.
+The canine allergies epidemic is getting worse, not better.

 According to Webster's New Universal Unabridged Dictionary:

-... an allergy is a condition of unusual sensitivity to a substance or substances which, in like amounts, do not affect others.
+An allergy is a condition of unusual sensitivity to a substance or substances which, in like amounts, do not affect others.

-Dog allergies may be characterized by...
+Dog allergies may be characterized by these symptoms.

-dogAllergens are usually protein substances but, can be non organic things too, such as... light, cold and heat.
-An allergen therefore, is ANY substance which causes an allergic reaction.
+Allergens are usually protein substances but, can be non organic things too, such as light, cold and heat.
+An allergen therefore, is any substance which causes an allergic reaction.
 These allergens can be the underlying cause of other dog health problems too.

-Dog allergy reactions are the same as human allergy reactions.
-They are the result of an over active Immune System.
-Your dog's immune system is unable to work hard enough, or is reacting incorrectly to what should be a harmless substance.
-Not so incidentally, 70% of your dog's Immune System resides in his gut...hhmmmm...are we on to something here?
+If this is not happening, it means the immune system is unable to work hard enough, or is reacting incorrectly to what should be a harmless substance.
+Incidentally, 70% of your dog's Immune System resides in his gut environment.
+Are we on to something here?

 Food allergies commonly occur in dogs that are fed the same food for a